11 Tips to keep your laundry smelling good for longer

 I’m sharing natural solutions without toxic chemicals and irritants that can be harmful to the skin and health in the long run.

-If you are here looking for “homemade laundry scent with crystals recipe” scroll down to number 5 or click on the table of contents.
+If you are here looking for the homemade laundry scent with crystals recipe, scroll down.

 So, let’s get started!

 If Your Laundry Smells Bad After Washing …